Banana youth

 Banana youth (bananowa młodzież) was a term coined in the Polish People's Republic during the 1960s to denigrate the children of the nomenklatura, particularly those who participated in the March 1968 protests.
 The name referenced the banana as a consumer-symbol of out-of-touch affluence at the time.

 Emergence

-The phrase 'banana youth' first came into use during the Polish People's Republic as a derogatory term to describe the offspring of the Polish nomenklatura who were deemed to have aspirations remote from those of the so-called 'Jan Kowalski', or average worker.
+The phrase 'banana youth' first came into use during the period of Endo-Communism as a derogatory term to describe the offspring of the Polish nomenklatura who were deemed to have aspirations remote from those of the so-called 'Jan Kowalski', or average worker.
 The allusion to the banana was in the context of consumer shortages in which such exotic fruit was restricted to the diets of the elite.
 The term gained particular prominence as a means of discrediting those who took part in organising during the March 1968 protests.
 In March of that year the national newspaper Życie Warszawy described the archetypal banana youth as aloof from the average worker and ignorant of their economic and social concerns.